Wasp Barcode Technologies: The Barcode Solution People

 call-to-action-810x75-c

 Businesses small and large in many industries, however, recognize the value of the traditional barcodes (as well as the 2D barcode in recent years) in providing information about inventory, assets and other investments throughout the supply chain.
 Now that smartphones have become incredibly common, nearly two-thirds of all Americans have a smartphone such as an iPhone or Android device, it’s easier than ever for business owners to take advantage of barcode technology without making large upfront investments.
 Though neither dedicated barcode scanners or mobile computers are particularly expensive, the “right-out-the-box” scanning functionality of a smartphone makes it an attractive option.
-[Tweet "Nearly two-thirds of all Americans have a smartphone such as an iPhone or Android device."]
 Whether by encouraging employees to B.Y.O.D. (“bring your own device”) or by taking the steps to ensure smartphones provided by the company are properly equipped with the right apps to read and record barcodes, CEOs and managers can very quickly supply workers with a working barcode scanner that has a myriad of important uses.

 What are barcodes and why are they useful?